msynk/Brouter3/README.md

 # Brouter3
-An awesome modern router for Blazor.
+An awesome convention-based router for Blazor.